Code-Institute-Submissions/Third_milestone_project-1/README.md

 ### 5.1 Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://plxsas.github.io/SecondMileStoneProject/ into your terminal.
 Finally readme file is written to explain what are the main features of this project and how they have been deployed.
 The project have additionally been deployed on heroku with all required files (requiements.txt, Procfile).
-I have also set up the IP and Port with the configuration variable in the heroku app.
+I have also set up the IP to 0.0.0.0 and Port to 5000 with the configuration variable in the heroku app.